 Watson 3203 is a generic prescription drug manufactured by Watson Laboratories, Inc., a California-based subsidiary of ATeva Pharmaceutical Industries Limited.

-Used primarily to treat back pain, rheumatoid arthritis, cancer-related pain and other types of moderate-to-severe pain that cannot be managed effectively with over-the-counter medications, Watson 3203 contains the same active ingredients as the prescription drugs Vicodin, Lorcet Plus, and Anexsia.
+Used primarily to treat back pain, rheumatoid arthritis, cancer-related pain and other types of moderate-to-severe pain that cannot be managed effectively with over-the-counter medications, it contains the same active ingredients as the prescription drugs Vicodin, Lorcet Plus, and Anexsia.

-Each white, oval-shaped scored Watson 3203 is imprinted with “WATSON 3203” and contains 325 mg of acetaminophen and 7.5 mg of hydrocodone bitartrate.
-By comparison, each Vicodin tablet contains 300 mg of acetaminophen and 5 mg of hydrocodone bitartrate, while like Watson 3203, Vicodin ES is formulated with 7.5 mg of hydrocodone bitartrate (hydrocodone).
+Each of these white, oval-shaped scored pills are imprinted with the brand name and contains 325 mg of acetaminophen and 7.5 mg of hydrocodone bitartrate.
+By comparison, each Vicodin tablet contains 300 mg of acetaminophen and 5 mg of hydrocodone bitartrate, while like it, Vicodin ES is formulated with 7.5 mg of hydrocodone bitartrate (hydrocodone).

-Because Watson 3203 contains hydrocodone, it is a Schedule II Controlled Substance in the United States under the Controlled Substances Act (CSA).
-This classification means that Watson 3203 has been deemed to “have a high potential for abuse which may lead to severe psychological or physical dependence”.
+Because this pill contains hydrocodone, it is a Schedule II Controlled Substance in the United States under the Controlled Substances Act (CSA).
+This classification means that it has been deemed to “have a high potential for abuse which may lead to severe psychological or physical dependence”.